ouchitaikoproject/OuchiTaikoProject/README.md

 💾 [Files are in the file packet here](https://ouchitaikoproject.github.io/OuchiTaikoProject/DownloadFiles/KillerQsOuchiTaikoProjectSTLandSVGFiles.zip)

-Print 4 compelte sets of Sensor Housings (each set has a top and bottom)
+Print 4 complete sets of Sensor Housings (each set has a top and bottom)

 Use **PLA filament**.